Seasonal Adjustment in the CPI

 Each year the seasonal status of every series is reevaluated based upon certain statistical criteria.
 Using these criteria, BLS economists determine whether a series

 should change its status: from "not seasonally adjusted" to "seasonally adjusted", or vice versa.
 If any of the 81 components of the U.S. city average all

 items index change their seasonal adjustment status from seasonally adjusted to not seasonally adjusted, not seasonally adjusted data will be used in the aggregation of

 the dependent series for the last five years, but the seasonally adjusted indexes before that period will not be changed.
 28 of the 81 components of the U.S. city average

 all items index are not seasonally adjusted for 2016.

 For additional information on seasonal adjustment in the CPI, please

-general questions about the CPI, please call our information staff at
+If you have general questions about the CPI, please contact our information staff at

 Last Modified Date: November 14, 2016